jwtk/jjwt/README.md

 Jwts.builder().setHeaderParam("kid", your_signing_key_id_NOT_THE_SECRET).build();
 ```

-You could of course set any other header parameter or claims parameter instead of setting `kid` if you want - that's just the 'default'/'standard' field for key identification.
+You could of course set any other header parameter or claims parameter instead of setting `kid` if you want - that's just the default field reserved for signing key identification.
+If you can locate the signing key based on other information in the header or claims, you don't need to set the `kid` field - just make sure your resolver implementation knows how to look up the key.

-Finally, a nice `SigningKeyResolverAdapter` is provided to allow you to write quick anonymous classes or subclasses for simpler implementations instead of having to implement `SigningKeyResolver` directly.
+Finally, a nice `SigningKeyResolverAdapter` is provided to allow you to write quick and simple subclasses or anonymous classes instead of having to implement `SigningKeyResolver` directly.
 For example:

 ```java
 Jws<Claims> jws = Jwts.parser().setSigningKeyResolver(new SigningKeyResolverAdapter() {